Jersey Girl Sports speaks: The issue of drunk driving is bigger than the NFL

 It would be easy to indict the NFL for the recent tragedies of Joshua Brent and Jovan Belcher, but the issue is bigger than the NFL.

 Don’t drink and drive.
 It’s a warning we know all too well.
+Sadly, some people fail to adhere to this maxim of life.
+In places like Hanover County Reckless Driving is definitely not tolerated.
+This is why people who have been charged with this offense should contact lawyers who specialize in defending clients in cases like this.
 Since the inception of organizations like Mother’s Against Drunk Driving (MADD) in the 1980’s there’s been national print, television and digital advertising and PSA campaigns that bring to light the seriousness of driving under the influence and/or driving while drunk.
 Maybe we’ve heard it too much.
 Maybe the impact it once had was dimished because while we all “know” it, somehow, somewhere, the message is being lost in translation.

 Then it happens.
 A brother, husband, father, sister, mother, daughter, son, friend—teammate gets killed in car accident by a driver who was under the influence.
 We inhale in shock and awe, not at the all too common tragedy, but at the presumed guilty party who has status, money, access, resources and/or some element of fame.
 How can he/she be so careless?
 Why didn’t he just call a cab or get a driver?
 Who would risk everything?